nus-cs2103/website-base/admin/tp-ped-fragment.md

 Report as many bugs as you can find during the given time.
 Take longer if you need (unlike the PE, PE-D is not timed strictly).
 If you can't find many bugs at this stage when the product is largely untested, you are unlikely to be able to find enough bugs in the better-tested final submission later.
 In that case, all the more reasons to spend more time and find more bugs now.

+{% if cs2113 %}
 **Insincere bug reports** will not count for credit %%i.e., don't submit 'fake' bug reports to increase the bug count.%%

 **The median number of bugs reported in the previous semester's PE-D was 9.** Someone reporting just a 2-3 bugs is usually a sign of a half-hearted attempt rather than lack of bugs to find.
 If you really can't find bugs, at least submit suggestions for improvements.

+{% elseif cs2103 %}
+Evaluation rubric:

+* Meets expectations: 3-5 good bug reports
+* Exceeds expectations: more than 5 good bug reports

+A _good_ bug report,

+[a] has a descriptive title,<br>
+[b] has enough details,<br>
+[c] severity/type labels chosen are not too far off,<br>
+[d] is written in a non-confrontational tone, and<br>
+[e] points out a potentially problematic behavior (or a good way to improve the product)

+As you can't be sure which of your bug reports will be considered as _good_ (criterion [e] in particular) by the receiving team, we recommend that you aim to submit at least 8-10 bug reports in total.
+The **median bug reports count in the last round was 9**.
+{% endif %}
 </box>

 **PE and PE-D are _manual_ testing sessions.** Using test automation tools or scripting is not allowed.